crazoter/Speak-Me-Not/README.md

 Next, you will need to install (if you haven't) and configure VLC to use the virtual audio cable.

+Note: I realize portable VLCs may exist so that installation (and configuration) of VLC would not be required by the user but I have not found one which is suitable.

 A detailed step by step guide:

 #Setup Guide